gavinsimpson/ukraine-gam/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7825960.svg)](https://doi.org/10.5281/zenodo.7825960)

+#### Donate to help Ukraine

+If you are able to financially, please donate to organisations helping during the ongoing war in Ukraine.
+While you do not need to do this to use my resources for personal learning or in your own teaching materials etc, if you can afford to make a donation, please do consider doing so if you make use of the resources here.
+You can also donate to sponsor a place on future workshops for students from low income countries.

+Dariia Mykhailyshyna, the organiser of the Workshops for Ukraine, suggests donating via [savelife.in.ua](https://savelife.in.ua/en/donate-en/).
+For more information on donating to fund a student place at future workshops in the [Workshops for Ukraine programme](https://sites.google.com/view/dariia-mykhailyshyna/main/r-workshops-for-ukraine), see the [Workshops'](https://sites.google.com/view/dariia-mykhailyshyna/main/r-workshops-for-ukraine) web page.

 ## About the workshop

 Generalized Additive Models (GAMs) were introduced as an extension to linear and generalized linear models, where the relationships between the response and covariates are not specified up-front by the analyst but are learned from the data themselves.
 This learning is achieved by representing the effect of a covariate on the response as a smooth function, rather than following a fixed form (linear, quadratic, etc).
 GAMs are a large and flexible class of models that are widely used in applied research because of their flexibility and interpretability.